 1.7.1 All National Bodies have the right to participate in the work of technical committees and subcommittees.

-In order to achieve maximum efficiency and the necessary discipline in the work, each National Body shall clearly indicate to the office of the CEO, with regard to each technical committee or subcommittee, if it intends
+In order to achieve maximum efficiency and the necessary discipline in the work, each National Body shall clearly indicate to the Office of the CEO, with regard to each technical committee or subcommittee, if it intends

-— to participate actively in the work, with an obligation to vote on all questions formally submitted for voting within the technical committee or subcommittee, on new work item proposals, enquiry drafts and final draft International Standards, and to contribute to meetings (P-members), or
+— to participate actively in the work, with an obligation to vote on all questions formally submitted for voting within the committee, on new work item proposals, enquiry drafts and final draft International Standards, and to contribute to meetings (P-members), or

 — to follow the work as an observer, and therefore to receive committee documents and to have the right to submit comments and to attend meetings (O-members).